Lupinus mutabilis

 Lupinus mutabilis is a species of lupin grown in the Andes, mainly for its edible bean.
 Vernacular names include tarwi (in Quechua II, pronounced tarhui), chocho, altramuz, Andean lupin, South American lupin, Peruvian field lupin, and pearl lupin.

-Its nutrient-rich seeds are high in protein, as well as a good source for cooking oil.
-However, their bitter taste has made L. mutabilis relatively unknown outside the Andes, though modern technology makes removing the bitter alkaloids easier.
-Like other species of lupin beans, it is expanding in use as a plant-based protein source.
+The nutrient-rich beans are high in protein and a source of vegetable oil.
+Their bitter flavor has made them relatively unknown outside the Andes, but the responsible alkaloids can be removed.
+Like other species of lupin beans, it is expanding in use as a plant-based protein.